X-Niter/ZombieBlockSurvival/README.md

   - `traders/`: Trading system
   - `utils/`: Utility classes
   - `worldgen/`: World generation
+- `.github/`: Autonomous development system
+  - `workflows/`: AI workflow definitions
+  - `scripts/`: AI processing scripts

 ## Contributing

+You can contribute in two ways:

+1. **Direct Development**:
-1. Fork the repository
+   - Fork the repository
-2. Create a feature branch: `git checkout -b my-new-feature`
+   - Create a feature branch: `git checkout -b my-new-feature`
-3. Commit your changes: `git commit -am 'Add some feature'`
+   - Commit your changes: `git commit -am 'Add some feature'`
-4. Push to the branch: `git push origin my-new-feature`
+   - Push to the branch: `git push origin my-new-feature`
-5. Submit a pull request
+   - Submit a pull request

+2. **AI-Assisted Development**:
+   - Create a detailed issue describing what you want to add or fix
+   - The AI will assist you or implement it for you
+   - Review and approve the AI-generated pull request

 ## License